ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 Overlapping Instances
 ~~~~~~~~~~~~~~~~~~~~~

-See the discussion throughout the proposal, particularly under 'Effects and Interactions' for the difference in behaviour.
+See the discussion throughout the proposal, particularly under `Effects and Interactions`_ for the difference in behaviour.
 Guarded instances are validated eagerly for apartness, and that validation  applies incrementally.
 Eager validation means that once a set of guarded instances is accepted, instance selection applies instance-by-instance with no searching/comparing possibly overlapping instances, and no dangers of incoherence (especially from imports).

 Closed Type Families
 ~~~~~~~~~~~~~~~~~~~~

 CTFs are validated eagerly; the sequence of equations defines the overlap behaviour.
-See discussion and examples under 'motivation'.
+See discussion and examples under 'Motivation' `Currently: Closed Type Families`_.
 As against CTFs, guarded Type Families' instances are stand-alone so can be distributed throughout the code, especially as Associated types.
 CTFs are closed, so it is only possible to add further equations by editting the whole TF sequence (which might be an import).

 To understand each equation, the reader needs to scan preceding equations to grasp the overlap logic.

 Instance Chains
 ~~~~~~~~~~~~~~~

 [J.G.
 Morris & M.P.
 Jones 2010] use sequences ("chains") of class instances to define overlap behaviour.
-The instances as well as conventional heads can also use class membership ``if``-clauses to control instance selection; and a ``fails`` clause to trigger search for other instances (which might be) chains.
+The instances, as well as conventional heads, can also use class membership ``if``-clauses to control instance selection; and a ``fails`` clause to trigger search for other instances (which might be) chains.

 As with Closed Type Families, the reader needs to scan preceding instances in the chain to grasp the overlap logic.
 These are full class instances giving method overloadings, so can be verbose.